 Having to turn a client away from a treatment can be difficult, but there are ways to manage the situation.

-Owen adds, “I would recommend looking at the ingredients list in the tanning product in case there is anything that could cause sensitivity.
-For clients with eczema, a gentler formula with natural ingredients is best.”
+When it comes to selecting the best tanning products for a client with eczema, Owen says, “I would recommend looking at the ingredients list in the tanning product in case there is anything that could cause sensitivity.”

 Smalley advises using "a good-quality tan that contains lots of nourishing, moisturising ingredients".